Employing part-time workers

 Term-time / part-year workers

-Recent case law has determined workers employed on a continuous contract throughout the year, and who work for varying hours during certain weeks of the year, such as those who work only term time, are entitled to 5.6 weeks of leave each year.
+Case law has determined that workers employed on a continuous contract throughout the year, and who work for varying hours during certain weeks of the year, such as those who work only term time, are entitled to 5.6 weeks of leave each year.
 This entitlement applies regardless of the fact that there are some weeks in the year when they do not work.

 In such instances, holiday pay is calculated by averaging the pay received during the 12 weeks prior to the commencement of their leave.
 If there are weeks during the 12-week period where no pay was received, these weeks are disregarded and the employer must count back to include a total of 12 weeks in which pay was received.